mariefeliciabeclin/superlearner_synthetic_data/README.md

 # Citation

+# Contact

+If you have questions or need support, feel free to contact me : mariefelicia.beclin@gmail.com

 ## License

 MIT License © 2025
-Feel free to use and share this tool for research or clinical applications.

 ---

-## Contact

-If you have questions or need support, feel free to contact me : mariefelicia.beclin@gmail.com